charlijj/CSCI161-project/README.md

 <p>Each employee has a node in both the master list, containing all of the employees, and their level's list,
 containing all of the employees at a given level.
 When employees are hired/fired both lists are altered.</p>

 <p>For mentorships, a mentor must be at a higher level than their mentee.
-I choses to make this a rule because
+I chose to make this a rule because
-it makes sense to me that an employee would not want to be mentored be a co-worker at a lower or same level.</p>
+it makes sense to me that an employee would not want to by mentored be a co-worker at a lower or same level.</p>

 <br />